Miranda Wilson: Career

-Wilson, began her career in 1984, after she won the role of Megan Hathaway, the high-school sweetheart of Bo Brady, in the popular soap opera, Days of Our Lives.
+Wilson began her career in 1984 after she won the role of Megan Hathaway, the high-school sweetheart of Bo Brady, in the popular soap opera, Days of Our Lives.
 Megan gained notoriety when it was revealed that the character was actually Megan DiMera, the daughter of the supervillain, Stefano DiMera.
 After Megan was killed off, Wilson was approached by John Conboy the producer of Capitol and asked to audition for the contract role of Kate Wells, working mainly opposite the rugged hero of the 50's and 60's cinema, Richard Egan.
 Kate became a pivotal villainess bringing the show to one of its climatic cliffhangers at the time the show was cancelled.

 Wilson next appeared along with her ‘Capitol’ co-star Debrah Farentino, in the 1987 horror film Cellar Dweller which has since become a cult classic.

 Next Wilson was cast as the psychic Sandra Mills on the beloved soap opera Santa Barbara.
-She had the great good fortune of playing opposite A. Martinez while his main onscreen partner, Marcy Walker, was on maternity leave.
-While Sandra was loathed by fans for pursuing Cruz, she was more deeply troubled and misunderstood than strictly a villainess.
+She played A. Martinez while his main onscreen partner, Marcy Walker, was on maternity leave.
+Sandra was disliked by fans for pursuing Cruz.

 In-between her contract roles on the soaps Wilson had guest starring roles on several popular TV series.
 On T. J. Hooker she worked with William Shatner.
-On Trapper John M.D. she had a role playing opposite with Timothy Busfield in a storyline as a new mother.
+On Trapper John, M.D. she had a role playing opposite with Timothy Busfield in a storyline as a new mother.
 On Wolf, Wilson was again cast as the villainess who ended up chasing down Jack Scalia on horseback while murderously swinging a machete.